flypixai/pyxel-augment/README.md

 # PyxelAugment

+This is the home for PyxelAugment, a generative DL-based synthetic augmentation framework developed by the [FlyPix AI](https://flypix.ai/) team.

 ## Description

 A Python package for object-based data augmentation.
 The data augmentation is formulated as an inpainting task, where